-- A. Patient Registration: Provide consultation and technical assistance in establishing processes to enhance patient registration data quality. - B. Third Party Billing/Accounts Receivable: Provide consultation and technical assistance in establishing process to enhance revenue generation and accounts receivable programs. - C. Business Office Liaison: Acts as an advocate and liaison with IHS Headquarters, Area, local, State and Federal programs.
+- A. Patient Registration: Provide consultation and technical assistance in establishing processes to enhance patient registration data quality.
+Provides support and training for the patient registration package in RPMS. - B. BPRM GUI: Provides consultation and technical assistance in establishing process to enhance the scheduling of clinical appointments for each facility.
+Provides training and support for this RPMS package. - C. Third Party Billing and Accounts Receivable: Provide consultation and technical assistance in establishing process to enhance revenue generation and accounts receivable programs.
+Provides training and support for both packages, 3rd Party Billing, as well as Accounts Receivable. - D. Business Office Liaison: Acts as an advocate and liaison with IHS Headquarters, Area, local, State and Federal programs.
 Collaborates in partnerships on specific issues.
-Member of National Business Office Committee and other various local/National committees.
-Provides networking, education and coordination of specific training.
+2017 Chair of National Business Office Committee (NBOC) and is part of other various local/National committees.
+Provides networking, education and coordination of specific training in coordination with partnership organizations, such as CMS, National Partnership as well as Area Partnership training conferences.

-D. Business Office Program Management:
+E. Business Office Program Management:

-- Assists BO Tribal operating units/Urban Programs and their patients with health care eligibility determination, and identification of alternative resources.
-Keeps current with regulatory changes. - Provides TA in negotiation process for agreement/contracts with external entities/payers and managed care provider networks and advocacy for BO/Payer problem resolution - Assists in the basic operations of BO programs.
-Provides guidance in daily operations, new/changed situations, and the application of new alternative methods of business office functions.
+- Assists BO Tribal operating units/Urban Programs as well as Federal sites and their patients with health care eligibility determination, and identification of alternative resources.
+Keeps current with regulatory changes. - Provides TA in negotiation process for agreement/contracts with external entities/payers and managed care provider networks and advocacy for BO/Payer problem resolution.
+Coordinates training sessions with CMS/Novitas/NGS and contractor entities with federal, tribal staff and urban staff. - Assists in the basic operations of BO programs.
+Provides guidance in daily operations, new/changed situations such as Behavioral Health billing, and tele-behavioral health billing, and the application of new alternative methods of business office functions relating to changing regulations and billing processes.